XBraid/xbraid/test/README.md

 ## Regression Testing

+### Overview

 -  There are three levels in the testing framework.
-At each level, the output from a `testscript.sh` is dumped into a directory `testscript.dir` with the standard out and error stored in `testscript.out` and `testscript.err`.
-   `testscript.sh` passes if `testscript.err` is empty (nothing is written to standard error).
+At each level, the fine-grain output from a `testscript.sh` is dumped into a directory `testscript.dir`, with the standard out and error stored in `testscript.out` and `testscript.err`.
+The test `testscript.sh` passes if `testscript.err` is empty (nothing is written to standard error).